Si Solar Cell 1D

 Application ID: 35661

-This tutorial model uses a simple 1D model of a silicon solar cell to illustrate the basic steps to set up and perform a semiconductor simulation with the Semiconductor Module.
+This tutorial uses a simple 1D model of a silicon solar cell to illustrate the basic steps to set up and perform a device physics simulation with the Semiconductor Module.
 A user-defined expression is used for the photo-generation rate and the result shows typical I-V and P-V curves of solar cells.

 The carrier generation mechanism from the photovoltaic effect is not modeled in detail.
-Instead, for simplicity, an arbitrary user-defined expression is used for the generation rate.
-In addition, the Shockley-Read-Hall model is employed to capture the main recombination effect.
+Instead, a user-defined expression is used for the total generation rate, based on Beer's law with the empirical Si absorption spectra and an approximated AM1.5 spectra.
+The Shockley-Read-Hall model is employed to capture the main recombination effect.
 Under normal operating conditions, photo-generated carriers are swept to each side of the depletion region of the p-n junction.
 A small forward bias voltage is applied to extract the electrical power, given by the product of the photocurrent and the applied voltage.

 To learn more about this example, see a related blog post: "Analyzing a Silicon Solar Cell Design with the Semiconductor Module".